senaev/structured-object/README.md

 }
 ```

-Note!
+### Note!

+If you call `.serialize()` method with the object which has the adjacent properties with the same StructuredObject field
-Giving the adjacent object properties the same names, the final object will have the last enumerable property.
+names, the serialized object will get the last enumerable one.

 ```javascript
 struct.setField('firstField', 'SECOND_FIELD', 1);